vsang181/Get-Good-at-Python/Network Scripting/Write a client program with Python — Part II/Interactive Sockets.md

 cleint.close()
 ```

-In the above listing, our client code is now capable of interacting dynamically with the server it connects to.
-Note that this functionality depends on two things:
+With these changes, our client is now capable of entering an interactive session after receiving the server’s initial response.
+This means:

-1. The server must allow the connection to stay open.
-If it closes the connection, our client will not be able to send any further data.
+1. **The connection must remain open** — If the server closes the connection immediately after sending data, the client will not be able to continue interacting.
+2. **The server must accept and handle additional input** — An interactive client is only useful if the server is designed to respond to whatever the user sends next.

-2. The server must be configured to receive the data we send to it.
-Since we have not yet implemented our own server, you can try the above client code against the remote VM in the following exercise.
+Since we have not yet implemented our own interactive server, you will test this behaviour using the remote VM provided in the next exercise.